Curriculum: Computing

 The Intent of our Computing Curriculum

-We aim to support the education and implementation of online safety with our parents/carers through providing links to relevant websites accessed through our school website; a weekly section of online advice sent to both children and parents/carers via our app; the Online Safety Policy being available from our website; and asking children and parents/carers to read and sign relevant information in our Acceptable Use Policy, reviewed annually.
+We aim to support the education and implementation of online safety with our parents/carers through providing links to relevant websites accessed through our school website; a weekly section of online advice sent to both children and parents/carers via our app; the Online Safety Policy available on our website; and asking children and parents/carers to read and sign relevant information in our Acceptable Use Policy, reviewed annually.

-The statutory curriculum expects pupils to learn how to locate, retrieve and exchange information using technology.
-In delivering the curriculum, teachers plan for and make use of this, for example, web-based resources and e‑mail.
-Access to life-long learning and employment increasingly requires computer and communications use and pupils are taught to develop these skills efficiently.
-Access to the internet is a necessary tool for staff and pupils.
-It is an entitlement for pupils who show a responsible and mature approach towards its use.
+The statutory curriculum expects pupils to learn how to locate, retrieve and exchange information using technology and our curriculum makes use of this with web-based resources and e‑mail.
+Access to life-long learning and employment increasingly requires computer and communications use so our children are taught how to develop these skills efficiently.
+Access to the internet is a necessary tool for staff and pupils and we ensure that everyone is protected in their use of technology through encouraging and modeling appropriate use, for example, during staff meetings or lessons, being supervised and having appropriate restrictions and filters in place.

-Knowledge of what to do when problems occur is also a priority for our school and this is delivered effectively through staff meetings and instilling sound knowledge in all children during lessons.
+Knowledge of what to do when problems occur is also a priority for our school and this is delivered effectively through staff meetings and instilling sound knowledge in all our children during lessons.

 Computing and the related technologies such as e‐mail, the internet and mobile devices are an integral part of our daily life in school and we therefore strive to give pupils and staff the opportunities to:

-• Access world-wide educational resources
+- Access world-wide educational resources.

-• Participate in new initiatives
+- Participate in new initiatives.

-• Gather information and have cultural exchanges between appropriate staff and pupils in other schools
+- Gather information and have cultural exchanges between appropriate staff and pupils in other schools.

-• Participate in staff discussions with experts in many fields
+- Participate in staff discussions with experts in many fields.

-• Provide access to educational materials and good curriculum practice
+- Provide access to educational materials and good curriculum practice.

-• Communicate with the advisory and support services, professional associations and colleagues
+- Communicate with the advisory and support services, professional associations and colleagues.

-• Have access to and become skilled in the use of emerging technologies
+- Have access to and become skilled in the use of emerging technologies.

-• Carry out all of the above safely and responsibly.
+- Carry out all of the above safely and responsibly.

 The Implementation of our Computing Curriculum

-iPads are taken out into Church grounds and on school trips to ensure that technology is integrated into other areas of the curriculum.
-It is also used in the classroom in other subjects where there are strong links to support learning and production of work, such as formatting skills when creating newspapers in English.
+Key stage 1 and 2 children have access to laptops and iPads and develop their computing skills using both types.
+They explore the benefits of different types of devices and are able to use them interchangeably. iPads are taken out into Church grounds and on school trips to ensure that technology is integrated into other areas of the curriculum.
+They are also used in the classroom in subjects where there are strong links to support learning and production of work, such as formatting skills when creating newspapers in English.

-Other types of technology such as Beebots and Probots are used where appropriate to the curriculum.
+Other types of technology, such as Beebots and Probots, are used where appropriate to the curriculum.

 The Impact of our Computing Curriculum